- Theodorea Berry, African American Studies

 Curricular proposals from departments are forwarded to the College Office for review following approval by the department's Curriculum Committee and chair.

-Minor changes are reviewed by the Dean or Associate Dean and forwarded to the Office of Curriculum and Assessment.
+Minor changes are reviewed by the Dean or Associate Dean and forwarded to the Office of Curriculum.
 Most commonly, these are changes of course number, title, or description.

 Major changes must be reviewed by the College Curriculum Committee.
 The most common of these are proposals to create new courses, including experimental courses, but the Curriculum Committee must also approve proposals to change or create new degree programs, concentrations within programs, minors, departmental honors programs and the like.